carlosvin/carlosvin.github.io/posts/gradle-cpp.en.rst

 Introduction
 ============

 I am more and more worried about building, dependency management and distribution of my projects.
-I'd like to find a tool unifies those processes with independency of the languaje.
+I'd like to find a tool unifies those processes with  independence of the language.
 I know several tools those almost fit to what I'm looking for, like I know several tools those almost fit to what I'm looking for, like SCons_, Autotools_, Ant_, Maven_ and lately Gradle_.

 I've made several projects with Gradle, but always I was focused in Java_ and Android_ projects.
 In Java_ projects I've found a Maven_ replacement, because it is faster, easier and less verbose.